+I believe that prayer changes everything, but it doesn’t fix everything.
 I’ve been a praying person for much of my life.
 Has it worked?
 Has it fixed me entirely?

 Apparently not, because I still have a long way to grow.

 You’ve no doubt prayed about some things, hoping for prayer to fix it, right?

 When we’re sick, we pray for God to heal us.

 When we’re poor, we pray for God to provide.

 When we’ve been wronged, we pray for God to make it right.